Heinrich Trettner

 Heinrich "Heinz" Trettner (19 September 1907 – 18 September 2006) was a German general who served in the Spanish Civil War, and during World War II and the Cold War.
 From 1964 to 1966, he served as Inspector General of the Bundeswehr, the head of the military of the Federal Republic of Germany.
-He was the last living general of the Wehrmacht.
+He was the last surviving general of the Wehrmacht, and the last surviving of all generals of the World War II.

 Spanish Civil War

 After completing the third course at the Luftkriegsschule 2 (Air Warfare School) in Berlin, Trettner joined the Condor Legion and served as adjutant and IIa to Generalmajor Hugo Sperrle and Wolfram Freiherr von Richthofen during the Spanish Civil War.
 On 2 October 1937, he was made Staffelkapitän of 1./K 88.

 World War II

-From the start of the war until December 1940, Trettner served as Staff Officer, Operations (Ia) in the Staff of the 7th Paratroop Division until 14 June 1939.
+From the start of the war until December 1940, Trettner served as Staff Officer, Operations (Ia) in the Staff of the 7th Air Division until 14 June 1939.
 He was later appointed Chief Of Operations in the Staff of the XI.
-Paratroop Corps (15 December 1940 to 6 April 1942), taking part in the airborne operation on Crete.
+Fliegerkorps (15 December 1940 to 6 April 1942), taking part in the airborne operation on Crete.
 He was promoted to Chief of Staff of the XI.
-Paratroop Corps, but on 4 October 1943 was reassigned to head formation and become Commanding Officer of the 4th Parachute Division, a command he held until 3 May 1945, when he surrendered to US troops.
+Fliegerkorps, but on 4 October 1943 was reassigned to head formation and become Commanding Officer of the 4th Parachute Division, a command he held until 3 May 1945, when he surrendered to US troops.